Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 Azure Specifics:

 Azure does not currently offer any special Oracle-engineered systems or Oracle RAC support.
 It is purely a BYOL, infrastructure-as-a-service play for Oracle software.
-Make sure to size your Azure VMs appropriately to your license counts.
+Ensure that you size your Azure VMs appropriately according to your license counts.

 Azure’s VM series (D-series, E-series, etc.) have different core counts; using smaller VMs and scaling out might sometimes be more license-efficient than one huge VM.

 Also, remember to count all instances: if you use Azure’s auto-scaling to spin up multiple VMs with Oracle, each instance’s vCPUs must be licensed.
-Azure has tools like Azure Cost Management and custom tagging to help identify Oracle workloads and track license usage across subscriptions.
+Azure offers tools such as Azure Cost Management and custom tagging to help identify Oracle workloads and track license usage across subscriptions.

 Google Cloud Platform (GCP)